michaelklishin/langohr/README.md

-# leporidae
+# Langohr

-Leporidae is an experimental Clojure wrapper around the RabbitMQ Java client.
+Langohr is an experimental Clojure wrapper around the RabbitMQ Java client.
 It is very much a work in progress and without most of key AMQP operations being supported, proper test suite and documentation guides, there is nothing to see here, really.